khonsulabs/bonsaidb-www/content/blog/2023-01-06-introducing-okaywal.md

 payloads as well.
 This is one area I still want to investigate more rather than just tweak configurations to chase benchmark results.

+Why not include a comparison against SQLite?
+SQLite doesn't have any mechanism for batching multi-threaded writes, as it's designed with single-threaded modifications in mind.
+While comparing against it in single-threaded benchmarking is useful, all of the multi-threaded benchmarks would be unfair to SQLite as its outside of its intended use case.

 ## Should you use OkayWAL?

 Overall, I'm very happy with the state of OkayWAL.
 But, given how new of a